Paul has spent many years teaching English as a foreign language. He most recently taught in Thailand for seven years.

 I learned a lot from my teaching colleagues about the nature of foreign western teachers and their role in the Thai education system.

-On our first day of teaching, Sean, John, and I were invited on to a stage at the outdoor morning assembly to address more than 3,000 high school students.
+On our first day of teaching, Sean, John, and I were invited onto a stage at the outdoor morning assembly to address more than 3,000 high school students.
 I began with a modest introduction of my name and national background as an American.
 Next, Sean, a Canadian got the students going by shouting that our purpose is to have a lot of fun.
-Finally, John a Brit got the students excited by doing a jig and singing, "And that's the way I like it, a-ha, a-ha."
+Finally, John a Brit got the students more excited by doing a jig and singing, "And that's the way I like it, a-ha, a-ha."
 I should have realized from this that my future role would be more of an entertainer than a teacher.

 During the first week, I got to know Sean and John well.
 Sean was around 40 and had taught in government schools before.
 He was a fun-loving single man and joked about his girlfriend once washing his pants with his passport inside a pocket.